Mary Ann, Dugan-Diamond and Modern Reproduction

 A Mary Ann loving cup: it has three handles (the third on is at the back in this image), and a plain top and base.
 Courtesy of Seeck Auctions.

 The new reproductions are called Mary Dugan vases.
 They are made by Mosser Glass, but they do not have a maker's mark.
-They have 10 scallops around the top and the foot and 2 mould seams, and would appear to have been made from the original Dugan-Diamond mould.
+They have 10 scallops around the top and the foot and 2 mould seams.
 Rosso Glass offers them wholesale, and they are still available today.

 How to identify the reproductions